razafy-rindra/Lang_Algebra/README.md

 # Lang_Algebra
-Notes and solutions to Lang's Algebra, updated weekly.
+Notes and solutions to Lang's Algebra.

 Lecture Notes may look better with inverted colours.